Cloud Storage and Chromebook Make a Perfect Match

 3. Not for Avid Gamers

-Therefore, we don’t recommend this for serious gamer.
+Therefore, we don’t recommend this for a serious gamer.

 However, that’s not crucial, as gaming isn’t this laptop’s purpose.